rsyslog/rsyslog/README.md

 Note: this list is (obviously) incomplete.
 We intend to complete it as we have more information and install additional systems.

-sudo apt-get install libdbi-dev libmysqlclient-dev postgresql-client
+sudo apt-get install libdbi-dev libmysqlclient-dev postgresql-client libpq-dev  libnet-dev   librdkafka-dev   libgrok-dev libgrok1 libgrok-dev libpcre3-dev libtokyocabinet-dev libglib2.0-dev

 for KSI, from the Adiscon PPA: sudo apt-get install libksi0 libksi-devel